If you’re considering trading forex and CFDs, you will need to find a broker who specializes in offering you access to these products.

 In terms of account security, the broker also takes the matter seriously.
 Although they don’t offer a two-factor authentication process, they do use biometrics (fingerprint/voice verification) to ensure the safety of your account.
 On top of that, it requires you to input a password that includes upper/lower case letters, characters, and numbers.

 To be fair, though, one issue for some users regarding safety features is that the broker doesn’t provide them with guaranteed stop losses, although they do offer this type of order as a feature.
 But this has less to do with the integrity of the broker and more to do with the fact that the feature is supposed to trigger a sell order after an asset’s price has declined past a certain threshold, not execute the order at that exact price.

-xStation 5, XTB’s trading platform, can be easily accessed through any browser across Android, Windows, and iOs on devices like desktop, tablet, and phone.
+xStation 5, XTB’s trading platform, can be easily accessed by traders through any browser across Android, Windows, and iOs on devices like desktop, tablet, and phone.

 The platform is not as rich as others when it comes to features, but this makes it more user-friendly and therefore ideal for those who aren’t professionals.
 In addition, this lack of “clutter” can help you get started right away with minimal to zero guidance.